How to Tip in China

 As we know, China is a no-tipping country in the world.
 Travelers in China don’t have to give a tip in a lot of areas such as in some Chinese hotels and restaurants.

 In general, travelers don’t need to give a tip to taxi drivers in China.
 In ordinary Chinese restaurants and hostels, customers don’t have to give a tip as well.
 Travelers can also give up tipping in recreational places such as bars, massage rooms, tea houses, and Internet café.
-Besides, travelers don’t need to tip in Western-style restaurant chains such as KFC, Pizza Hut, McDonald’s, and café houses chains like Starbucks.
+Besides, travelers don’t need to tip in Western-style restaurant chains such as KFC, Pizza Hut, McDonald’s, and café house chains like Starbucks.

 Giving a tip in Hong Kong and Macau